Southside Elementary School

 Child Custody

-The issues related to the legal and physical custody of students are complicated and can impact the student’s academic performance.
-Parents and legal guardians are strongly encouraged to stay involved with their student’s academic progress.
-Unless a court order states otherwise, either parent or a legal guardian may view educational records and attend school functions or school meetings regarding the student.
-Official notices and report cards will be sent to the parent or legal guardian with primary physical custody for the student during the school year.
+The issues related to the legal and physical custody of students are complicated and can impact academic performance.
+Parents and legal guardians are strongly encouraged to stay involved with their child’s academic progress.
+Unless a court order states otherwise, a parent or a legal guardian may view educational records and attend school functions or school meetings regarding the student.
+Official notices and report cards will be sent to the parent or legal guardian with primary physical custody of the student during the school year.

 It is the responsibility of the parent or legal custodian with primary physical custody to provide current copies of court orders to the school.